HazemTech365/PowerMenu/README.md

 > 🖱️ Download either `PowerMenu_x64.exe` *(for 64-bit)* or `PowerMenu_x86.exe` *(for 32-bit)*, then **double-click to launch.**
 > ✅ Click “Yes” if prompted — and your PowerMenu will open instantly, no installation required.

 ---

+## 🛠 Troubleshooting

+- If you don't see Safe Mode options taking effect, try running PowerMenu as **Administrator**.
+- For systems with Fast Startup enabled, certain shutdown modes may behave differently.

+---